 Your SEO Score:

-If your SEO Score is $5,000, that means you’re generating $5,000 worth of free Google Ads every month. $60,000 a year added back to your bottom line.
+If your SEO Score is $5,000, that means you’re generating $5,000 worth of free Google Ads every month.
+That is $60,000 a year added back to your bottom line.
 By the second year, your initial investment barely registers on the graph compared to the traffic value you’ve earned.

 In the world of tech, that is money you can spend on: